DerekYang2/FluentDL/README.md

 - Select `Next` and then `Finish`.
 You should see a dialog that says: The import was successful.

 After adding the certificate to this storage, `FluentDL_Certificate.cer` should be trusted and the MSIX install button should not be greyed out anymore.

+### Authentication

+Before using the application, head over to the settings page through the sidebar.

+For the sources Deezer, Qobuz, and Youtube, no authentication is required for searches (each have public APIs).

+Spotify will require API tokens (a client ID and client secret) which can be entered in the settings page.
+For more details on obtaining these tokens, visit the [official documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).